orsonteodoro/oiledmachine-overlay/SECURITY.md

 The law should be respected to prevent possible indefinite detainment of developer(s) or contributor(s) while traveling.

-This is provided for ebuild developers to improve compiler hardened tagging and license references in ebuilds.
+This is provided for ebuild developers to improve compiler hardened tagging, isolation, or license references in ebuilds.

 ### PII removal